cjdev/RomanNumeralCalculator/README.md

 The person with the most tests passing from our test suite gets to take home a Raspberry Pi 3, complete with 802.11n Wireless LAN, Bluetooth 4.1, 1GB of RAM, and HDMI & Ethernet ports.
 Any ties will be broken by code review, based on readability and correctness.

+Be sure to include your contact information in _ContactInfo.txt_

 Here’s your challenge:

 This github repo contains a set of partially implemented functions constituting a Roman numeral calculator.
 These include addition, subtraction, multiplication, and division.